Let's Build a David vs. Goliath Economy

 By Aggregating Small Business Loans into a High-Yield Bond Fund

-To empower local economies and strengthen the foundation of American entrepreneurship, I propose aggregating government-backed small business loans into a new class of high-yield fixed-income instruments — all held within the American Societal Bond Fund.
+To empower local economies and strengthen the foundation of American entrepreneurship, I propose aggregating government-backed small business loans into a new class of high-yield fixed-income instruments — all held within the Great Societal Bond Fund.

 Here's how it would work: The federal government already supports thousands of small businesses through loan guarantees administered by the Small Business Administration (SBA), including programs like 7(a), 504, and microloans.
 While these loans are underwritten on an individual basis, we can pool thousands of them into securitized bundles that resemble high-yield corporate bonds — but with one key difference: their proceeds directly finance real businesses in American communities.

 It is noteworthy to state that this is not public ownership of small businesses — bonds are loans, not stocks; they don't confer ownership, control, or voting rights.
+In other words, small business loans would increase corporate competition, not corporate communism.

 These bonds would be designed to offer competitive returns for investors worldwide, while remaining anchored in the productive real economy.
 Unlike junk bonds that fuel corporate buybacks or speculative acquisitions, these high-yield societal bonds would generate income from main street businesses that hire workers, provide services, and reinvest in their local regions.